saadpocalypse/Passion-Projects/README.md

 ## Creed Bratton Bot
 This bot goes through the Dunder Mifflin subreddit for the show The Office (US version) and looks for comments that mention Creed Bratton, a character from the show.
 If the name is found, it replies to the comment with a quote from the character.
 There is a separate [repository](https://github.com/saadpocalypse/CreedBrattonBot) for this bot.

+## Zipf's Law
+Zipf's Law is a statistical distribution in certain data sets, such as words in a linguistic corpus, in which the frequencies of certain words are inversely proportional to their ranks.
+I performed a statistical analysis on the words in the script of the [Bee Movie](https://www.imdb.com/title/tt0389790/), and I plotted a graph of the top twenty most used words in the scripts against their frequencies to see if Zipf's Law holds.